 The goal is to foster and promote sustainability practices.
-This can be achieved with a variety of tools.
-Strategies can be facilitated through the County Code requirements using the following strategies:
+This can be achieved with a variety of tools and strategies facilitated through County ordinances, public and private investment and public-private partnerships amongst others.
+"Table 18.
+Sustainability Goals" on page 106 summarizes goals for the Sustainability element and associated strategies.